 Prescreening Web Survey

 The SFAs will be stratified into small, medium, large, and very large.
 A total sample size of 625 SFAs will be randomly selected, including estimated sample sizes of 190 small, 285 medium, 88 large, and 62 very large SFAs.
-Regional FNS offices will be asked to notify all Child Nutrition (CN) Directors and selected SFAs by email of the Prescreening Web Survey (Appendix C1).
+Regional FNS office directors, select State agency CN directors in the 48 contiguous States and District of Columbia, and SFA directors selected for participation in the Prescreening Web Survey will be notified of the study by email (Appendix C1a, C1b, and C1c, respectfully).
 An email (Appendix C2) will be sent directly to the SFAs directors to provide login information necessary to complete the survey.
 The Prescreening Web Survey completed by SFA directors will identify which SFAs are currently meeting Target 1 sodium standards, and will collect preliminary information on approaches SFAs use to reduce sodium in school meals.
 Once the Prescreening Web Survey is sent, SFA directors may be contacted up to two times by email (Appendix C3) and up to four times by telephone (Appendix C4) to receive a reminder and encouragement to complete the Prescreening Web Survey.

 Brief Site Visit Selection Interview